 - Minimum driving age is 18 yrs.
 However, car hire requirements state that you have to be at least 21 yrs old (age may vary by category) and you need to have held your license for at least 1 year.

 - You need a valid and full national driver’s license.
 However, an International Driver’s License is highly recommended.
-Remember always carry your driver’s license with you when you drive.
+Remember to always carry your driver’s license with you when you drive.

 - The use of seat belts is compulsory in both front and rear seats.